Madurai train fire: Grief-stricken family members of victims from UP share ordeal | Politics

 ''Around 12 noon, we came to know that their bodies are in the hospital,'' he said.

 Preeti Agarwal, the grief-stricken mother of Himani, said, ''For the first time my daughter went for such a trip and now she will never return.
-I am all alone now.'' ''It was the Railway's negligence.
+I am all alone now.'' ''It was the railway's negligence.
 They should have checked.
-I have travelled with IRCTC four times but never faced any problems.
-I have no idea what arrangements they had made this time,'' Preeti said.
+I have travelled with IRCTC four times, but never faced any problems.
+I have no idea what arrangements they had made this time,'' she said.

-Sarvan Shukla, the nephew of injured victim Neeraj Shukla, said his uncle and aunt were going for a holy trip along with other members from the locality.
+Sarvan Shukla, the nephew of Neeraj Shukla, said his uncle and aunt were on a holy trip along with other members from the locality.

 ''The group visited Tirupati Balaji on Friday and were to reach Rameshwaram on Saturday, but the tragedy struck before their return,'' he added.

-Sitapur Additional District Magistrate RB Tiwari visited Adarsh Nagar in the afternoon and met with the kin of those killed and injured in the incident.
+Sitapur Additional District Magistrate R B Tiwari visited Adarsh Nagar and met with the kin of those killed and injured in the incident.
 The officer assured the family members of every kind of support.

-Shanti Devi (70), a native of the neighbouring district of Lakhimpur Kheri, is reported ''missing'' after the fire incident.

-Her youngest son Neeraj told PTI over phone that Ram Manohar, his father, rang him soon after the accident.
-He added that his family members were in shock since early this morning when his father called to inform them about the fire.
+Her youngest son Neeraj told PTI over phone that his father rang him soon after the accident.
+He added that his family members were in shock since.
+Parmeshwar Dayal Gupta (60), a resident of Hardoi, also perished in the tragedy.
+His son Saurabh Gupta said initially he was informed that his father was seriously injured, but later he died.
+On August 30, they were to return to Lucknow.
+The other deceased have been identified as Ankul Kashyap (32), Deepak Kashyap (20) and Harish Kumar Bhasin alias Pappu Bhasin (60), all residents of Sitapur, officials said.

+According to family members of some of the passengers, Harish was the tour operator who booked the private coach, while Ankul and Deepak were his staff.
+Harish ran a travel company in the name of 'Bhasin Tours and Travels' and was accompanying the touring party along with his staff to facilitate the passengers, they said.

+According to locals, tickets of 63 passengers, including the staff, were booked by Harish.
+The Sitapur district administration is in touch with the families and collecting every details of passengers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)